Monday, August 6, 2012

 Watch Skiers from Hokkaido's Yukichichibu Hot Spring

-A friend of mine who lives in Hokkaido recommended this wonderful hot spring hotel after I told him that I wanted to find a reasonably-priced hotel with natural hot springs near ski resorts.
+A friend who lives in Hokkaido recommended this excellent hot spring hotel after I told him I wanted to find a reasonably-priced hotel with natural hot springs near ski resorts.

 Kokuminshuku Yukichichibu is the name of this minshuku (民宿).
-Minshukus are Japanese hotels which tend to be cheaper and less formal than ryokan (旅館)、traditional Japanese hotels.
-Bathers can watch skiers in the day and relish the starry skies at night.
+Minshukus are Japanese hotels that tend to be cheaper and less formal than ryokan (旅館)、traditional Japanese hotels.
+Bathers can watch skiers during the day and relish the starry skies at night.

 Private Hotel Balcony Hot Spring